 Step Action 1 Connect a PC running EcoStruxure Power Commission software by using a cable connected to the mini USB port on the front face of the MicroLogic X control unit.
 2 Establish a connection.
 EcoStruxure Power Commission software reads the parameters of the control unit.
 3 Check that the settings read in the control unit match the requirements of the application.
 If necessary, correct the settings with EcoStruxure Power Commission software: The protection settings must be defined according to the installation protection system study.
 Other settings must be defined according to the application.
-4 Complete the project and device data.
-5 Generate the project report with EcoStruxure Power Commission software, and save or print the project report as needed.
+4 Check that the date and time are set.
+If necessary, set them on the MicroLogic X display screen at Home > Configuration > General > Date & time .
+5 Complete the project and device data.
+6 Generate the project report with EcoStruxure Power Commission software, and save or print the project report as needed.